sherdencooper/PromptFuzz/Datasets/README.md

 Defenses datasets sampled from the TensorTrust Benchmark Dataset.

-- extraction_evaluate_defense.jsonl
+- extraction_preparation_defense.jsonl
-- hijacking_evaluate_defense.jsonl
+- hijacking_preparation_defense.jsonl

 Attack datasets sampled from the TensorTrust Benchmark Dataset.

-- extraction_evaluate_seed.jsonl
+- extraction_preparation_seed.jsonl
-- hijacking_evaluate_seed.jsonl
+- hijacking_preparation_seed.jsonl

 Example datasets for focus stage few-shot learning during the mutation process.
 Sampled by mutator ranking from the attack results of the preparation stage.
 You can run the preparation stage attack and analysis scripts to get the example datasets.

-- extraction_evaluate_example.jsonl
+- extraction_preparation_example.jsonl
-- hijacking_evaluate_example.jsonl
+- hijacking_preparation_example.jsonl

 ## Focus Stage Datasets